coldclimate/omnomfrickinnom/_posts/2016-04-03-scotch-pickled-eggs.markdown

 I always hard boil my eggs from cold in cold water, with a gentle hat at first.
 This *seems* to stop as many cracking, but who knows.

+Since publishing this the very excellent [Katie Moffat](https://twitter.com/katiemoffat) alertd me to [The Manchester Egg](http://manchesteregg.com/) which is very simalar thing but involves black pudding!
+Can't wait to try one of those out.

 ## You will need

 ### For pickled eggs